-living organisms such as vermin, insects, fungi and bacteria: these may feed on the food and contaminate it;

-- 10 1 Postharvest Handling and Preparation of Foods for Processing - biochemical activity within the food leading to quality reduction, such as: respiration in fruits and vegetables, staling of baked products, enzymic browning reactions, rancidity development in fatty food; - physical processes, including damage due to pressure or poor handling, physical changes such as dehydration or crystallisation.
+- 1) Living organisms such as vermin, insects, fungi, and bacteria these may feed on the food and contaminate it. - Biochemical activity within the food leading to quality reduction, such as respiration in fruits and vegetables; staling of baked products; enzymic browning reactions; rancidity development in fatty food. - Physical processes, including damage due to pressure or poor handling; physical changes such as dehydration or crystallization.

-The main factors which govern the quality of stored foods are temperature, moisture/humidity and atmospheric composition.
+The main factors that govern the quality of stored foods are temperature, moisture/humidity, and atmospheric composition.
 Different raw materials provide very different challenges.